WeAllOneCode/cnTIF/README.md

-Interchromosomal frequency score adjusted by copy number (cnadjTIF)
+# Trans-chromosomal frequency score adjusted by copy number (cnadjTIF)

-Description: R script that takes genome-wide matrix (cis can be NA) and copy number prediction.
+Description:  An R script that takes genome-wide matrix (cis can be NA) and copy number prediction.
+For each bin in the matrix, the average trans-chromosomal interaction frequency (TIF) is adjusted by copy number.

 Main code: cnadj.R
 Inputs: